pat/ruby-event-guides/railscamp/README.md

 Most venues will have first aid supplies, but it's worth confirming.
 You should also check if they'll have any staff members on-site who are certified to provide first aid.
 Otherwise, you'll need to find some attendees who can volunteer in this capacity.

+### Insurance

+Most venues will require event insurance.
+Ruby Australia has an insurance policy for this very purpose which you should use.

+### Emergency Plans

+* Venue emergency procedure
+* People with cars to transport anyone injured, etc

 ## Typical timeline

 ### 6+ months before the event